mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 ## Any other binding?

-We've used another form of binding too: [the properties of an object.]{.block}
+Yes, the properties of an object.

 </section>